JanHerca/urantiapedia/output/wikijs/en/help/content.md

 * Schemes.
 Infographics or graphics that explain and clarify topics in the book.
 * Photos.
 Royalty-free images used anywhere on the *Urantiapedia*.
 * Animations.
 Animated images that clarify concepts that involve an animated visualization.
+* Maps.
+Static maps, although they can contain links if they are in `svg` format or if they use [HTML image maps](https://www.w3schools.com/html/html_images_imagemap.asp).

 The URL pattern for images is: `https://urantiapedia.org/en/image/[image_name].jpg`.
 The names of images must always be in English as explained above.
 If the images do not need to be localized to any language, they can be left in the default English path, so the URL pattern for them would be: `https://urantiapedia.org/image/[image_name].jpg `, which is more compact.